NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 The answer is yes if and only if the split size divide the extent of the inner IterDomain of the merge.

-If we merge discontiguous IterDomains then do a split that does not divide the inner extent, we will end up iterating the tensor like schedule 2 in the [above example](#merge-then-split-vs-split-then-merge).
+If we merge discontiguous IterDomains then do a split that does not divide the inner extent, we will end up iterating the tensor like transformation 2 in the [above example](#merge-then-split-vs-split-then-merge).
 From the Listing 2 there, we see that after `T[0, 4]`, we should be accessing `T[1, 0]`, which is not contiguous to `T[0, 4]` in memory.
 However, vectorization and TMA can only access memory contiguously.